Nippon TV to buy Hulu Service in Japan

-Hulu is an online video on demand service that launched in 2008 in the United States and is a joint venture between NBCUniversal, 21st Century Fox NWSNA.UL, and The Walt Disney Co (DIS.N).
+Hulu is an online video on demand service that launched in 2008 in the United States and is a joint venture between NBCUniversal, 21st Century Fox, and The Walt Disney Co.

 "In addition to terrestrial broadcasting and BS/CS broadcasting, Nippon TV is looking forward to succeeding Hulu's business as a new path to deliver content through the Internet," Yoshio Okubo, president, Nippon TV said.